ICAEW.com works better with JavaScript enabled.

 Useful life and amortisation

-Under both models amortisation must be charged and this amortisation begins when the intangible asset is available for use, i.e. when it is in the location and condition necessary for it to be usable in the manner intended by management (FRS paragaph 102 18.22).
+Under both models amortisation must be charged and this amortisation begins when the intangible asset is available for use, i.e. when it is in the location and condition necessary for it to be usable in the manner intended by management (old and new FRS paragaph 102 18.22).

 Maximum useful life

-Intangible assets and goodwill can no longer be attributed indefinite useful lives – they must be amortised.
-There is only a maximum useful life in exceptional circumstances where the useful life cannot otherwise be reliably estimated (FRS 102 paragraph 18.20).
-In most cases it should be possible to estimate the useful life of an intangible asset or of goodwill.
-Where it is not possible, the maximum useful life will depend on the version of FRS 102 being applied.
+Intangible assets and goodwill cannot be attributed indefinite useful lives – they must be amortised.
+Where an entity, in exceptional cases, cannot determine a reliable estimate of the useful life of an intangible asset, the life shall not exceed 10 years (old and new FRS 102 paragraph 18.20).
+In most cases, it should be possible to estimate the useful life of an intangible asset or of goodwill.

 Residual value